Sea cucumber fishery

 Sea cucumbers are harvested mainly by divers breathing surface-supplied air from hookah equipment and, to a lesser extent, by free-diving from dinghies or by hand collection along reefs at low tide.

-- The commercial beche-de-mer fishery is a limited entry fishery - 18 commercial harvest fishery licences (CHFLs) are currently endorsed.
+- The commercial beche-de-mer fishery is a limited entry fishery:

-- An individual annual quota is allocated to each licence.
+- There is a total allowable commercial catch and individual transferrable quota units are allocated to each licence.

 - The fishery imposes species-based catch limits